 Now with you working from home, your sleep routine may be going through some changes but it’s important that you stick to your regular sleep routine.
 Anxiety can affect your sleep schedule so it’s important that you do your best to keep your sleep routine as consistent as possible.

-Not doing so will definitely amplify your anxiety levels and sleep deprivation and high anxiety levels are the worst things you could do to your health.
+Not doing so will definitely amplify your anxiety levels and sleep deprivation and high anxiety levels are the worst things you can do to your health.

 Do your best to get at least 7 hours of sleep as this will help increase your ability to deal with stress and anxiety during the day.